 Saying you want to “add on” to your home is pretty vague as there are different types of additions.
-Thinking about what kind of addition you want will help to determine the budget, the length of the project, and who will be needed to get it done.
+Thinking about what kind of addition you want will help to determine the budget, the length of the project, and who will be needed, such as commercial roofers and other contractors, to get it done.
 As far as costs go, you can expect to spend anywhere from $80 to $200 per square foot of additional space.

 Some of the additions you may want to consider are sunrooms, building out at ground level, and building up by adding another floor.
 Or, perhaps you’re looking at a detached addition.

 Next you will want to contact the professionals.
 An addition isn’t a DIY project that you can tackle in a weekend.
 You need people such as a residential home architect, a construction crew, and residential roofing pros.
 Any time you are thinking about moving walls, adding another floor, changing where a staircase is, and basically altering the footprint of your home, an architect is absolutely necessary.
 There is also the fact that when it is done by professionals, the value of your home will increase even more.
 You may also need residential excavation services depending on the type of addition you’re planning.

 Consider How it Will Affect the Value of Your Home